 This course focuses on Dante’s Inferno, the first and probably most widely read of The Divine Comedy’s three volumes.
 Full of colorful characters, imaginatively conceived beasts, and grotesque punishments, this epic poem depicts man's physical and spiritual journey through darkness toward the light.
 We will also examine some paintings and etchings inspired by the Inferno, one of the texts that artists have most frequently depicted throughout the ages.
 After a quick glance at Dante’s Purgatorio and Paradiso, we will look at some modern poems his work inspired, including T.S.
 Eliot’s “The Love Song of J. Alfred Prufrock,” before moving on to another view of Hell in Jean Paul Sartre’s existential play No Exit.
 Students’ work will include a couple of short critical papers and the creation of their very own three circles of Hell, detailed in a written narrative and in a piece of artwork.

 Writing Life Stories

-In this course, a writing workshop, students draw from their own experience to craft non-fiction stories.
-Each week, students will read short personal narratives that will serve as a model, both in terms of style and content, for their weekly writing assignment.
+In this course, a writing workshop, students draw from their own experience to craft nonfiction stories.
+Students will read short personal narratives that will serve as models, both in terms of style and content, for their weekly writing assignments.
 Their own stories will focus on experiences that they find resonant and significant.
 In addition to the shorter readings, students will read two full-length memoirs, one chosen from a list of suggested texts and one of the student’s own choosing.
 Students will work from memoir prompts and experiment with some poetry exercises as a way of finding their topics.
 They will put their writing through the drafting, revision, and proofreading process to work on producing pieces that are clear, well written, and compelling.
 The authors we will use as models include E.B.
 White, Joan Didion, Tim O’Brien, Alice Walker, Edward Abbey, Sarah Vowell, David Sedaris, and Leslie Jamison.